 Goals also include testing new hardware, demonstrating technology and gaining experience in operations while strengthening international partnerships in exploration.

-A small lander with a rover inside weighing around 1800 kg in total will land and be monitored by astronauts from the space gateway.
-An ascent module will take off from the surface and return to the gateway with samples taken by the rover.
+A small lander with a rover inside weighing around 1800 kg in total will land and be monitored by astronauts from the Gateway.
+An ascent module will take off from the surface and return to the Gateway with samples taken by the rover.

 Heracles will demonstrate these technologies and prove their value for humans.
 Later missions will include a pressurised rover driven by astronauts and an ascent module for the crew to return home.

 Communications are key, with satellites providing high-speed networks to operate rovers from orbit, including feeding visuals from cameras, control signals to move the cameras, arms and wheels, and transmitting scientific data.

 When the ascent module carrying the sample container arrives, the Gateway’s robotic arm will capture and berth it with the outpost’s airlock for unpacking and transfer of the container to Orion and subsequent flight to Earth with returning astronauts.